ah0912784/Java-Assignments-CIS171/Unit 3 Hands On/src/riley.md

 #### Code
 - all required sorts are implemented
-- proper housekeeping ensures correct data is output - no, input data is not exact to compare different sorts
+- proper housekeeping ensures correct data is output
-- meaningful data is output - must compare apples to apples
+- meaningful data is output
 - good use of methods